prairiegrass/my-portfolio-website/content/pages/blog/spotify-through-the-ages.md

 slug: spotify-through-the-ages
 date: '2023-05-24'
 excerpt: >-
-  IntroductionThis article will examine the changes in popular music over time.
+  This article will examine the changes in popular music over time.
 Two datasets from Kaggle were used to analyze song trends: Spotify Data 1921-2020 and Billboard Hot 100 Songs.
 featuredImage:
   url: /images/spotify_preview.png
   altText: Spotify Through the Ages